About Us

 Our commitment

 The Board is deeply committed to ensuring no eligible camper is turned away, and works hard to grow fundraising to keep pace with demand.
-Once accepted, we aim to support each camper for the duration of their camping career—provided they continue to meet eligibility criteria—a potential impact of up to five years per camper.
+TSCBF aims to support returning campers who continue to meet eligibility requirements and benefit from the camp experience, potentially for up to five consecutive summers.
+Donors looking for a focused overview can see how gifts help send a child to camp.

 Strengthening communities